lbruand/freetle/GETTINGSTARTED.markdown

 Streams are basic scala datastructures which are used as input and output of freetle transformations.
 Streams are variations on Lists : They contain a finite, ordered suit of XML Events.
 But they differ from Lists on their ability to be created on demand.
 They said to be 'lazy'.
-For example, when a XML file is parsed to a Stream of XML events, the XML file is loaded at once into memory :
+For example, when a XML file is parsed to a Stream of XML events, the XML file is _not_ loaded at once into memory :
 The Stream summons XML Events as needed.
 Thus Stream provide a very useful abstraction to limit memory usage while preserving the ability to write programs in an imperative manner.